-My broad research interests include musculoskeletal research and the development of novel biomimetic materials.
+My broad research interests include drug repurposing, musculoskeletal research and the development of novel biomimetic materials.

 I graduated from the University of Bath in 2005 with a BSc in Applied Biology, which included a professional training placement in the Experimental and Regenerative Neurosciences group at the University of Western Australia.
 My final year project in the Cell and Developmental Biology Research Group in Bath was on transdifferentiation of pancreatic buds to liver tissue.
 I then worked as a technician at UCL then as a Senior Technician at the RVC between 2005 and 2006.

 In 2007, I began my PhD at the University of Sheffield where I specialised in mechanically stimulated purinergic signalling between osteoblasts (doi.org/10.1016/j.jbiomech.2011.11.036).
 I remained in Sheffield for two postdoctoral positions.
 The first was a priming project to validate a new model for investigation of the effects of inducible tumour associated macrophage depletion in a breast cancer (doi.org/10.1371/journal.pone.0188591).
 The second was to investigate the role of tumour secreted lysyl oxidase in mediating lesion formation in bone, which was published in Nature (doi.org/10.1038/nature14492).

 In 2015, I moved to the Bone and Joint Group at the University of Southampton to work on a UK Regenerative Medicines Platform Acellular Hub funded project to investigate the effects of VEGF RNA and protein delivery upon osteogenesis and angiogenesis within bone (doi: 10.1038/s41598-019-53249-4).